 The NJTPA actively seeks the input and involvement of a broad array of stakeholders and the public in order to make the best decisions for the region.
-This work is guided by the Public Engagement Plan and includes public meetings, formal public comment periods, special events, social media, the NJTPA and project websites and more.
-The Plan describes the NJTPA's goals and objectives for public engagement while also identifying specific approaches, techniques, and opportunities for ongoing communication and interaction with the public.
-All the NJTPA's Board and Committee meetings are open to public and Board meetings are livestreamed on the website.
+This work is guided by the Public Engagement Plan and includes public meetings (in-person and virtual), formal public comment periods, special events, social media, the NJTPA and project websites, and more.
+The Public Engagement Plan describes the NJTPA's goals and objectives for public involvement while also identifying specific approaches, techniques, and opportunities for ongoing communication and interaction with the public.
+All the NJTPA's Board and Committee meetings, held virtually since the COVID-19 pandemic, are open to public and Board meetings are livestreamed on the website.

-In 2019, the NJTPA launched a young adult advisory group, UpNext North Jersey, as part of its efforts to include traditionally underrepresented groups in transportation planning.
-Members, ages 18-30, attend events around the region, learn about NJTPA-funded projects and studies, and provide input.
+This year, the NJTPA has launched a pilot Public Outreach Liaison program as part of its efforts to include traditionally underrepresented groups in transportation planning.
+In addition, UpNext North Jersey, the NJTPA's young adults' advisory group is open to residents ages 18-30 to learn about NJTPA-funded projects and studies and provide input.